Broken Hill: Demographics

-In 1933, Broken Hill was the third largest urban incorporated area in New South Wales, having a population of 26,925.
+In 1933, Broken Hill was the third-largest urban incorporated area in New South Wales, having a population of 26,925.
 Broken Hill's population peaked at around 30,000 in the early 1960s and has shrunk by one third since the heyday of the 1970s zinc boom, with the decrease attributed to migration from the closure and consolidation of mining operations.

-The estimated urban population of Broken Hill at June 2018 was 17,734.
+The estimated urban population of Broken Hill in 2021 was 17,588.
 The impact on Broken Hill's economy of the shrinking mining industry and the more efficient mining rates resulted in a higher proportion of part-time employment, higher employment participation rate by females, a general reduction in overall household incomes, and an increase in the average age of the populace as the young leave seeking work.

-In December 2016, Broken Hill had an unemployment rate of 7.9%, which was higher than the state average of 5.1%.
+In 2021, Broken Hill had an unemployment rate of 5.5%, which was higher than the state average of 4.9%.

 Broken Hill has always had a small indigenous community.
-In recent decades, the proportion of the population identifying as Aboriginal has increased markedly; from 0.6% in 1971 to 5.1% in 2006, partly owing to the migration of non-indigenous Australians away from Broken Hill.
+In recent decades, the proportion of the population identifying as Aboriginal has increased markedly; from 0.6% in 1971 to 10.0% in 2021, partly owing to the migration of non-indigenous Australians away from Broken Hill.

 In the 19th and early 20th century Broken Hill was home to a community of Afghans.
 Afghans worked as camel drivers in parts of outback Australia, and they made a significant contribution to economic growth when transport options were limited.
 The camel drivers formed the first sizeable Muslim communities in Australia, and in Broken Hill they left their mark in the form of the first mosque in New South Wales (1880).

-At June 2018 Broken Hill had a population of 17,734.
-Broken Hill's population was 19,604 in June 2008.
-The median age is 45; higher than the national average of 38.
-8.4% of residents are Aboriginal or Torres Strait Islander; the median age in this group is 22.
+In 2021, Broken Hill had a population of 17,588.
+The median age is 44 and 10.0% of residents are Aboriginal or Torres Strait Islander.

-86.9% of residents are born in Australia; significantly higher than the national average of 66.7%.
-The most common other countries of birth are England (0.9%), Philippines (0.7%) and New Zealand (0.4%).
-The most common reported ancestries in Broken Hill are Australian, English and Irish.
-77.9% of residents reported both parents being born in Australia, notably higher than the national average of 47.3%.
+86.0% of residents are born in Australia; significantly higher than the national average of 66.9%.
+The most common other countries of birth are Philippines (1.1%), England (0.8%), and New Zealand (0.4%).
+The most common reported ancestries in Broken Hill are Australian (43.2%), English (37.8%) and Australian Aboriginal (9.2%).
+77.8% of residents reported both parents being born in Australia, notably higher than the national average of 45.9%.

-The top religious groups in Broken Hill are Catholic 23.1%, Anglican 12.4% and Uniting Church 9.3%.
-35.2% stated no religion and 10.1% did not answer the question.
+The top religious groups in Broken Hill are Catholic (18.0%), Anglican (8.8%) and Uniting Church (6.1%).
+48.8% stated no religion and 9.9% did not answer the question.